jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) the requirement is made in respect of the granting, on or after 1 July 2003, of—
     (i) a resource consent; or
     (ii) a building consent; or
-    (iii) an authorisation for a service connection; and (b) the application for the resource consent, building, consent, or authorisation— (i) is made on or after 1 July 2003; or
+    (iii) an authorisation for a service connection; or (aa) the requirement is made in respect of the issuing, on and after the commencement of this paragraph, of a project information memorandum for a non-consented small stand-alone dwelling; and
+  (b) the application for the resource consent, building, consent, authorisation, or issue of a project information memorandum—
+    (i) is made on or after 1 July 2003; or
     (ii) was made in the period beginning on 19 December 2001 and ending with the close of 30 June 2003.